This post was updated in 2020.

 Our suggestions for gift ideas at certain price ranges continues with 20 knife gift ideas under $100.

 This list only features knives in the $50 to $100 price range.
-If you’re interested in $20 to $50, check out our 20 knife gift ideas under $50 post.
+If you’re interested in the $20 to $50 range, check out our 20 knife gift ideas under $50 post.
 For prices under that, check out our 20 knife gift ideas under $20.

 These recommendations cover the full gamut of styles, designs, and functions, so if you can’t find something to your satisfaction, you’re trying too hard.

 2. Spyderco Delica 4

 Spyderco makes a ton of great knives at a budget cost, but for a true representation of the quality and design elements of the brand (aside from the first knife on this list), there’s the Delica.
 This is another truly beloved knife from the knife community because of its versatile size, excellent construction, and interesting design.

 The Delica comes in several different colorations.
 This means you can perfectly match the personality of the recipient.